 Cocktail party and crosstalk

-- crosstalk, noise reduction
+- AI, contact center, crosstalk, noise reduction

 The cocktail party problem is one of the oldest problems in the arena of signal processing.
 The problem is describes as follows: in a cocktail party there are many people talking.
 All their voices are mixed in the air and the people listening will hear all the voices blended together.
 Nevertheless, in most cases, the human brain can focus on the voice of a specific speaker while ignoring all other voices so basically the human brain estimates individual source from the mixture of all sources.
 In electronics this scenario is called crosstalk in which a transmitted (voice) signal in one channel creates undesired effects/disruptions in other channels.
 The first question that comes into mind is how can an artificial brain (a.k.a.
 AI – artificial intelligence) perform similarly and separate the mix of all audio signals to the different sources (a.k.a. source separation problem).